John Lesson 15 Day 3

 “Lord, if you had [only] been here, my brother would not have died.”

 Martha had complete confidence that Jesus could and would have healed Lazarus if he arrived before Lazarus’ death.

-Unlike the Centurion, Martha didn’t believe Jesus could “say the word, and he will be healed.”
+Unlike the Centurion, Martha had not considered the possibility that Jesus could “only say the word, and he will be healed.”

-Martha assumed Jesus meant Lazarus would be raised up in the resurrection at the end of time.
-(The Jewish writings after the captivity are full of this doctrine.
+Martha assumed Jesus meant Lazarus would be raised up in the resurrection when the time came.
+“The Jewish writings after the captivity are full of this doctrine.”
+(Adam Clarke)